sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

 # seL4 USB 3.0 (xHCI) driver

 This repo contains the code for the xHCI driver developed by Capgemini.
-This is not intended to be standalone and should be used by the [xHCI Manifest](https://github.com/sel4devkit/sel4devkit-maaxboard-microkit-xhci-manifest).

-The project should also be built inside this [Docker environment](https://github.com/sel4-cap/sel4devkit-maaxboard-docker-dev-env).
+The project should be built with this [Docker environment](https://github.com/sel4devkit/sel4devkit-maaxboard-microkit-docker-dev-env).

 Specifically, we have provided support for these USB devices:
 - Keyboard